SpongePowered/SpongeDocs/source/plugin/practices/best.rst

 Packets
 ~~~~~~~

-Anything to do with intercepting packets, or introducing custom items/blocks/entities/etc, is *not* planned to be part
+Anything to do with intercepting packets, or introducing custom items/blocks/entities/etc., is *not* planned to be part
 of SpongeAPI.
 Note that using packets may be looking at the problem the wrong way, as there may be a solution
 achievable with the existing SpongeAPI.
-In some cases it may be possible to add whatever is needed to SpongeAPI;
+In some cases, it may be possible to add whatever is needed to SpongeAPI;
 otherwise, the alternative is to use the Forge API and create a Mod instead.